sihellem/TER-UCE-DB/README.md

 This database is maintained by the [Evolutionary Genomics Unit](https://groups.oist.jp/egu) at OIST.

 The purpose of this database is the centralization of termite UCE data and assignation of unique identification codes.
-We invite researchers to communicate to us the metadata related to samples from which UCE data were extracted using the bait set made available at (_link_pending_).
+We invite researchers to communicate to us the metadata related to samples from which UCE data were extracted using the bait sets made available on [_Dryad_](https://doi.org/10.5061/dryad.x0k6djhn0).
 This will ensure a long-term (re-)usability of all published data.

 For any question or request, please open an issue.